risalt/skyscraper/README.md

 ## New Scrapers
 * GiantBomb: A hybrid frontend that downloads part of the information from [GiantBomb](https://www.giantbomb.com) in an offline cache to improve throughtput while respecting the strict limits implemented by their admins.
 * Chiptune: A specialized scraper that matches my soundtrack collection stored in my [Navidrome](https://github.com/navidrome/navidrome) SQLite database to my game collection.
 * OfflineMobyGames: A hybrid frontend that uses an offline cache to improve throughtput while respecting the strict limits implemented by their admins.
+Improved to maximize offline available data when no API key is defined (MobyGames has closed the door to limited, free API scraping).
 * OfflineTGDB: A hybrid frontend that uses a local database to improve throughput while respecting the strict limits implemented by their admins.
 * Customflags: A specialized scraper that detects special files in my collection to deduce the concepts: Game Size, Completed, Favourite, Played, First Played, Last Played, Total Times Played, Time Played.
 * Launchbox: A very effective scraper based on the fantastic and accessible [LaunchBox](https://gamesdb.launchbox-app.com/) database.